Fidelity Investments: History

 The Fidelity Fund incorporated in Massachusetts on May 1, 1930, with Edward C. Johnson II serving as president.
 The corporate structure changed in 1946 and became known as Fidelity Management & Research (FMR).

 In 1969, the company formed Fidelity International (FIL) to serve non-U.S. markets and subsequently spun it off in 1980 into an independent entity owned by its employees.

-In 1982, the company began offering 401(k) products.
-In 1984, it offered computerized stock trading.
+In 1982, the company began offering 401(k) products, followed by computerized stock trading offerings in 1984.

-In 1991, Fidelity launched the first commercial donor-advised fund.

-In 1995, Fidelity became the first mutual fund company to offer a webpage.

-In 1997, Robert Pozen was named CEO.
+In the 1990s, Fidelity launched its first commercial donor-advised fund, became the first mutual fund company to offer a webpage, and appointed Robert Pozen as CEO.

-In 2001, Geode Capital Management was established to run and incubate investment strategies for FMR.
-In 2003, it was spun off as an independent company.

 In September 2003, the company launched its first exchange-traded fund, the Fidelity Nasdaq Composite Index Tracking Stock Fund (ONEQ).

-In June 2004, the company acquired Wealth Lab; it was decommissioned in 2020.
+The company acquired Wealth Lab the following year, which was laterdecommissioned in 2020.

-In 2007, the company changed its legal structure to a limited liability company; FMR LLC became the owning entity.

-In 2010, Fidelity Ventures, its venture capital arm, was shut down, and many of the employees created Volition Capital.
+In 2007, the company changed its legal structure to a limited liability company, with FMR LLC becoming the owning entity.
+Fidelity Ventures, its venture capital arm, was shut down in 2010.

-In 2011, Fidelity changed the name of its international division from Fidelity International to Fidelity Worldwide Investment and a new logo was introduced.

-In 2012, the company moved its Boston headquarters to 245 Summer Street.

-In 2014, Abigail Johnson became president and CEO of Fidelity Investments (FMR) and chairman of Fidelity International (FIL).
+In 2014, Abigail Johnson became president and CEO of Fidelity Investments (FMR) as well as chairman of Fidelity International (FIL).
 She reduced dependence on open-ended mutual funds, instead having the company focus on financial advice, brokerage services, and venture capital.

-In October 2018, Fidelity launched Fidelity Digital Asset Services, a separate entity dedicated to institutional cryptoasset custody and cryptocurrency trading.

-In August 2018, Fidelity introduced mutual funds with no mutual fund fees and expenses.
+In August 2018, Fidelity introduced mutual funds with no fees or expense ratios.

-In May 2019, Fidelity launched cryptocurrency trading to institutional customers.

 In September 2019, Fidelity completed the corporate spin-off of Eight Roads Ventures, its venture capital division.
-It was known as Fidelity Growth Partners until 2015.
-In 2018, Eight Roads launched a $375 million European fund.

-In August 2021, Fidelity announced plans to hire 16,000 employees in 2021, including 9,000 during the second half of the year.

-In April 2022, Fidelity began offering Bitcoin as an investment option in 401(k) plans to participants whose employers have elected to include it in their plan.

 In January 2023, Fidelity acquired Shoobx, a provider of automated equity management operations and financing software which was folded into Fidelity’s Stock Plan Services business.

-In January 2024, after receiving approval, Fidelity was one of several issuers that launched a spot Bitcoin exchange-traded fund (ETF).

-In July 2024, after receiving approval, Fidelity was one of several issuers that launched a spot Ethereum exchange-traded fund.

-In April 2025, Fidelity launched no-fee cryptocurrency trading in individual retirement accounts.